-There now are more than 30 metrics distributors can use to gauge their performance.
-I like to group inventory metrics into three sets: those concerned with inventory only, those that focus on the interplay of inventory and people, and those that track inventory with sales.
+Distributors have a wide selection of metrics at their disposal that they can use to gauge their performance.
+Inventory metrics can be broken down into three sets: those concerned with inventory only, those that focus on the interplay of inventory and people, and those that track inventory with sales.
 Let’s take a closer look at the first two categories and how they can improve distributors’ performance.

 Inventory carrying cost

 How much does it cost to carry your inventory?
-Too few companies can answer this question accurately – and that means they do not know how their warehousing costs affect profitability.
-Your inventory carrying cost is not simply the cost of the inventory itself.
-It includes all the costs associated with your storage facility, such as rent, insurance, utilities, taxes, and depreciation.
+Too few companies can answer this question accurately – and that means they don’t know how warehousing costs are impacting their profitability.
+Your inventory carrying cost is not simply the cost of the inventory itself—it includes all the costs associated with your storage facility, such as rent, insurance, utilities, taxes, and depreciation.
 It also includes the costs related to your inventory management systems, including software applications, conveyors, and scanners.

 Once you have these numbers, what is the best way to present them?
-As with all metrics, I recommend displays that are simple, easily readable, and actionable, so you can click on and dive into the numbers.
+As with all metrics, displays that are simple, readable, and actionable make for the most meaningful and useful insights.
 Inventory carrying cost is best displayed as a percentage along with your current inventory.
 Distributors should aim for a carrying cost of no more than 25%.

 Shrinkage is a second “inventory only” metric that often yields insights.
 Shrinkage is the difference between what you physically have in your warehouse and stores versus what the computer thinks you have.
 Employee theft, shoplifting, and vendor fraud are common causes of shrinkage.